 Restaurants the locals love

 ZaSa’s, on a hill above the town of Thimphu, is difficult to find but worth the effort.
-The kitchen serves creative and contemporary takes on traditional dishes, and everything is organic, GMO-free, and delicious.
-My favorite is the chicken ZaSa and the fried eggplant.
+The kitchen serves creative and contemporary takes on traditional dishes, and everything is organic, GMO-free, and delicious—particularly the chicken ZaSa and the fried eggplant.
 In a country not known for its food, ZaSa’s is well worth the trip.

 If you tire of traditional fare and just want to dig into a good pizza, Seasons, a popular and casual eatery in Thimphu, serves a super-tasty selection, as well as pastas and some local dishes.

 What to See and Do

 Eastern Bhutan, particularly the district of Trashigang.
-Most tourists don’t bother visiting this part of the country because it’s hard to reach and not as developed as the western regions.
+Most tourists don’t make it to this part of the country because it’s hard to reach and not as developed as the western regions.
 That’s a mistake: The people are warm and friendly, and their festivals—in particular, Gomphu Kora in the spring and the many tshechu festivals in the fall—are not inundated with foreign visitors as they are in the rest of the country.
 The area also boasts some of the best weaving in the country and Sherubtse College, one of the oldest and largest in the kingdom and the alma mater of many of Bhutan’s major government officials.
 To encourage tourism to Eastern Bhutan, the government has dropped the per diem cost for visitors.